Opisek/check24gendev2022/README.md

   - Common queries could be precalculated

 ## Credits
-This section accredits third-party content creators or mainainers for their work used in this project
+This section accredits third-party content creators or mainainers for their work used in this project.
 ### Icons
 - Close Icon: ariefstudio - Flaticon
 - Menu Icon: ariefstudio - Flaticon